Approximate Ridesharing of Personal Vehicles Problem: Conclusion

 \section{Conclusion}

-We proved that the problems of minimizing the number of vehicles and minimizing the total distance of vehicles are NP-hard, and further it is NP-hard to approximate these two problems within a constant factor if one of Condition (4) or (5) is not satisfied.
-Combining these with the results of~\cite{GLZ16,GLZ19}, both minimization problems are NP-hard if one of Conditions (1)-(5) is not satisfied.
+We proved that it is NP-hard to approximate with a constant factor each problem of minimizing the number of drivers and minimizing the total travel distance of drivers if one of Conditions (2)-(5) is not satisfied.
+Our results together with the results in~\cite{GLZ16} imply that both minimization problems are NP-hard if one of Conditions (1)-(5) is not satisfied.
 We also presented $\frac{K+2}{2}$-approximation algorithms for minimizing number of drivers for problem instances satisfying all conditions except Condition (4), where $K$ is the largest capacity of all vehicles.
 It is worth developing approximation algorithms for other NP-hard cases; for example, two or more of the five conditions are not satisfied.
 It is interesting to study applications of the approximation algorithms for other related problems, such as multimodal transportation with ridesharing (integrating public and private transportation).